Elhambasir/MyPortfolio/README.md

 Modify this file to match your project and remove sections that don't apply.

-REQUIRED SECTIONS:
-- Table of Contents
-- About the Project
-  - Built With
-  - Live Demo
-- Getting Started
-- Authors
-- Future Features
-- Contributing
-- Show your support
-- Acknowledgements
-- License

-OPTIONAL SECTIONS:
-- FAQ

-After you're finished please remove all the comments and instructions!
--->

 <div align="center">
   <!-- You are encouraged to replace this logo with your own!
 Otherwise you can also remove it. -->
   <img src="murple_logo.png" alt="logo" width="140"  height="auto" />